 Creating a lasting legacy a stone's throw from Keene.

 Towering trees.
 Safe haven for wildlife.
 Free-flowing streams.
 Abundant recreational possibilities.
-Surry Mountain is a place rich with natural treasure, a vast expanse of forests, ponds and headwater streams.
+Surry Mountain is a place rich with natural treasures, a vast expanse of forests, ponds and headwater streams.
 This 1,368-acre property, just north of Keene, is a critical piece of the conservation puzzle we’re working on piecing together in the Monadnock region—a resilient and connected landscape where people and nature can thrive, even in the midst of a changing climate.
 But the future of this special place hangs in the balance.

 For decades, The Nature Conservancy and local conservationists have been waiting for the right moment to protect Surry Mountain.
 Today, that moment has arrived.
 With your support, we are now poised to protect this incredible landscape and turn it into our 30th preserve in the Granite State.

 The benefits to people and nature abound here.
 If successfully conserved, 1,368 acres of climate-resilient lands will never be developed.
 Surry Mountain will link up to other protected lands, creating a network of more than 50,000 acres of interconnected conservation land in the area.
 Nearly nine miles of frontage along seven headwater streams will be safeguarded, providing clean water to those in the region.
 Black bears, bobcats, fishers and other wildlife will roam freely across the land’s extensive, high-quality habitat.
 The beautiful and remote Lily Pond will remain undeveloped, along with 16 acres of bogs, beaver ponds and other wetlands.
 Healthy, well-managed forest land will continue to filter our air and water.
 With hiking, hunting, fishing and snowshoeing galore, Surry Mountain will be open to the public, a place for outdoor adventure, inspiring vistas and restorative silence.